MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-configure-connections.md

 ## Create platform Power Automate connections

 Navigate to https://us.flow.microsoft.com/ and ensure you are in the right Intelligent Order Management trial environment.
-To check which environment you are in, select the **Environment** icon on the top right corner of the Power Automate portal.
+To confirm which environment you are in, select the **Environment** icon on the top right corner of the Power Automate portal.

 ### Create Dataverse connection